| | LTHE

 2002), semi-parametric downscaling models for weather variable

 prediction in alpine context (Mezghani and Hingray 2008).
+In

 such developments, the group has always paid a special attention